robric/wiki-contrail-controller/Simple-Gateway.md

 Virtual-Networks do not have access to "public" network. "public" network here can be the IP Fabric or external networks across the IP Fabric.
 A Gateway must be used to provide connectivity to "public" network from a virtual-network.
 In traditional deployments, a routing device such as Juniper MX can act as a gateway.

 Simple Gateway is a restricted implementation of gateway which can be used for experimental purposes.
 Simple gateway provides access to "public" network to a single virtual-network.

-Note:
-* A compute node can act as simple gateway for atmost one virtual-network
-* A virtual-network can ideally have multiple subnets.
-But, simple-gateway supports only one subnet per virtual-network

 # Configuration